justin73/find-common-followers-on-git/README.md

 Now, you can start a local web server by running:

 ```
-npm start
+npm run dev
 ```

-And then open http://localhost:3000 to view it in the browser.
+And then open <http://localhost:3000> to view it in the browser.

 #### Available Scripts